 But surely you can’t compare our universities to a madrassa in Pakistan.

-“Oh yes you can,” says White.
+“Oh yes you can,” says Wight.
 “In fact it’s worse given the damage that we’ve done around the world compared to what’s come out of those madrassas in Pakistan.
 These are the places where succeeding generations of the ruling class are inculcated with this right to rule, born to rule ethos which has brought so much damage around the world.
 Tony Blair went to Fettes, an elite school, where he spent his formative educational years.
 In Edinburgh.
 This is where it starts.
 I walk past it every single day and I look at it and I think of all the crimes they’ve issued from that building.
 Same with Oxbridge.”

 “Look at what they’ve been doing in Syria,” he says.
 “Trying to undermine a secular government that represents a non-sectarian society in which minority communities can trace their existence back a millennium and more.
 On the side, and a de facto basis at least, perhaps even directly, of extremist head chopping fanatics.
 There’s no other way to describe them.
 Coterminous with what took place in Cambodia in the 1970s, in similar conditions of chaos which were then created again by the West, the US bombing of Cambodia in service to the Vietnam War and in service to the Cold War nostrums obtained then.